-In 1994, Michael closed the Main Folk Dance Camp, having become dismayed over perceived mismanagement, disrespect of primary-source dance teachers, record piracy, and the replacement of folk dances with novelty dances.
-At a new site in 1995, under the direction of folks from whom Michael had distanced himself, began Maine Folk Dance Camp.
+In 1994, Michael closed the Maine Folk Dance Camp, having become dismayed over perceived mismanagement, disrespect of primary-source dance teachers, record piracy, and the replacement of folk dances with novelty dances.
+At a new site in 1995, under the direction of folks from whom Michael had distanced himself, began Maine Dance Camp.
 In 2002, the Mainewoods camp returned to the original Mainewoods Folk Dance Camp site (the property had been sold and is now known as Camp Manasseh).

 Beginning in the late 1960s, the availability of easily recorded tape cassettes brought on the destruction of the folk dance record industry, including the Folk Dancer label.
 Because of these feelings, he refused to sell records from his alleged stock of 50,000 Folk Dancer records for the last 20 years of his life.
 Since Michael's death in 1996, the Kentucky Dance Foundation, which was under the guidance of Stew Shacklette, became the owner of the Folk Dancer record label, and put the recordings out in CD form.